DRAGNLabs/301r_retnet/README.md

 ## Reference to Original Paper

 This project is based on research detailed in the paper titled "RetNet: A Deep Learning Approach for Extracting Features from Retinal Images."
-For more in-depth information and methodology, refer to the original paper available at [](arXiv:2307.08621).
+For more in-depth information and methodology, refer to the original paper available at [Retentive Network: A Successor to Transformer for Large Language Models](arXiv:2307.08621).

 ## Base Architecture - Microsoft TorchScale